gdotdesign/elm-ui/Readme.md

 - [x] Ui.Pager - A pager component
 - [x] Ui.Slider - A slider component
 - [x] Ui.Textarea - An automatically growing textarea
-- [x] Ui.Rating - A rating component
+- [x] Ui.Ratings - A ratings component
-- [ ] Ui.Tabs - A tab component
-- [ ] Ui.Upload - A file upload component
-- [ ] Ui.ButtonGroup - A component for selecting a value via buttons
-- [ ] Ui.MaskedInput - An input component where the value is masked by a pattern
-- [ ] Ui.CheckboxGroup - A component for selecting a value via checkboxes

 Static components so far:
+- [x] Ui.Container - A flexbox container for layouts
+- [x] Ui.IconButton - A button with an icon on the left or right side
 - [x] Ui.icon - Icons from Ionicons
 - [x] Ui.title - Title
 - [x] Ui.subTitle - Subtitle